Get insider access

 Dips

 The peaks and dips performance is excellent.
-There are only a few prominent deviations, meaning the headphones can control their sound profile well, especially in the bass range.
-The largest deviations occur in the treble range, where peaks make vocals and instruments sound harsh, while a bump in the mid-treble adds a piercing quality to sibilants like cymbals.
+The headphones can control their sound profile well, especially in the bass range.
+The largest deviations occur in the treble range, where small peaks and dips can cause vocals and instruments to sound alternately slightly dull and sharp.
+Additionally, the bump in the mid-treble emphasizes high-pitched percussion, making cymbals or hi-hats sound brighter.
+While the peaks and dips in the highest frequencies are more dramatic, they won't be audible to everyone.

 9.3